 Hell – I sometimes wonder how she really died.
 Sure, the coroner explained that her heart just stopped – one of the not so pleasant side-effects of many years of not feeding her body, combined with a combination of cigarettes, wine, and god knows how many prescription pills.

 But I mean – how did she really die?
 Was she in pain?
 Did she know she was dying?
 Did she want to go?
 Was she as ready as I think she was?

 And when we could only afford to get her the most basic of boxes, the one that’s pretty much only meant for the eyes of close family before they burn you in it, did she know that we had always wanted better for her?

-And today, on what would have been her 55th birthday, does she have any worldly idea how much I wished her life had been different?
+And today, on what would have been her 60th birthday, almost 10 years after she died, does she have any worldly idea how much I wished her life had been different?
 Does she know that all those times I was harsh to her, that I got frustrated with her, that I hurried through our visits and rushed off to hang out with my friends, does she know that it was simply because I didn’t know what else to do?

 Does she know how much her life (or rather, lack thereof) has influenced who I am, and what I do, and what I want for myself moving forward?

 My mother is responsible for you reading this today.
 She is responsible for anything you ever read on this site.